neopsis/niagara-gradle-plugins/README.md

 The Neopsis plugin simplifies the default Gradle configuration for module compilation, allows easy switching between Niagara versions and adds simple module management in the local repository.

+The plugin is hosted on the great free repository service `https://repsy.io`, see `https://repo.repsy.io/mvn/neopsis/niagara/`.

 ### Prepare `${USER_HOME}/.gradle/gradle.properties`

-Before you start using the plugin, you have to define some Gradle properties in your user gradle.properties file
+Before you start using the plugin, you have to define some Gradle properties in your user gradle.properties file.
+In the time of writing this README the Neopsis plugin version is 1.0.0.

 ```
 # Set the Neopsis and Niagara plugin versions